puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `Optional[Sensitive[String]]`

 InfluxDB admin token in Sensitive format.
-Defaults to the value of influxdb::token.
 See the puppetlabs/influxdb documentation for more information about this token.

 Default value: `lookup(influxdb::token, undef, undef, undef)`